-Other theories have been studied extensively like the various versions of the inflationary model (IM) [13, 14, 15] and the minimally supersymmetric model (MSSM), see eg. [16].
-The IM has an inflaton, the Higgs is a good candidate, with no new extra degrees of freedom but with (some six) fine tuning problems [17].
+Other theories for inflation and the extension of the SM have been studied extensively like the various versions of the inflationary model (IM) [12, 13, 14] and the minimally supersymmetric model (MSSM), see eg. [15].
+The IM has an inflaton, the Higgs is a good candidate, with no new extra degrees of freedom but with (some six) fine tuning problems [16].
 The MSSM doubles particle spectrum with 120 new parameters.
 The MSSM has candidates for dark matter.
 But neither IM or MSSM can solve the singularity or information loss problem, as far as the author is aware.
 It is, of course, ultimately an experimental verification what is needed to accept one model or some other.